 Critical Peak Pricing

-If your business is on a Time of Use Plus (CPP-D), it matters when you use energy—especially if SDG&E called a CPP Event Day.
+If your business is on a Time of Use Plus (CPP-D) pricing plan, it matters when you use energy — especially when we call a Critical Peak Pricing (CPP) Day.

 - Offset your energy use to another time.

-- Continue to use energy like normal, and incur substantially higher rates.
+- Continue to use energy like normal, and incur substantially higher prices.

-- Reserve energy ahead of time and use it during the Event.
-This is known as “capacity reservation,” and we’ll discuss it below.
+- Reserve energy ahead of time and use it during the activation.
+This is known as “Capacity Reservation".

 What is Capacity Reservation?

-The Capacity Reservation Charge option lets you proactively reserve a given amount of electric usage (in kilowatts) that you want to protect from the high price of electricity during a CPP event.
+The Capacity Reservation Charge option lets you proactively reserve a given amount of electricity use (in kilowatts) that you want to protect from the high price of electricity during a CPP Day.
 You pay for these “protected hours” through a fixed monthly Capacity Reservation Charge (CRC).
-Think of it as pre-purchasing energy at your normal rate, and then having it available on an event day.
+Think of it as pre-purchasing energy at your normal rate, and then having it available on an CPP Day.

-You don’t have to opt in, but if you don’t, and an Event Day is called and you don’t offset your energy, your bill may be much higher.
+You don’t have to opt-in, but if you haven't offset your energy and a CPP Day is called, your bill may be much higher.

-You have three convenient options for signing up:
+You have three convenient options to sign up: